JonatanSchmidlechner/-KubernetesSubmissions/courseProject/todoApp/README.md

 ## Instructions to deploy the app

-1. Make sure your cluster is running and port-forward as follows: local port 8082 -> agent 0 port 30080.
+1. Make sure your cluster is running and port-forward as follows: local port 8082 -> agent 0 port 30080, and local port 8081 -> load balancer port 80.

 2. Create the deployment by applying deployment.yaml from the internet: